-Not only that, but also there’s no reason to fear your pet being put in a cargo hold or suffering from cabin pressure.
+- Not only that, but also there’s no reason to fear your pet being put in a cargo hold or suffering from cabin pressure.

 Other rules to keep in mind:

-- You can only bring 1 pet on board per passenger.
+- You can bring only 1 pet on board per passenger.

-- Pets are only allowed in coach class.
+- Pets are allowed only in coach class.

 - Pet reservations are $25 per trip segment (some long-distance trips have multiple segments).